All Year: Yes

 We have `finished` building our eco home (green building, passive solar, totally off-grid) mostly ourselves and with the help of great helpx travellers.

-On our 26ha farm, we run about 100 sheep and 12 beef cattle.
+On our 26ha farm, we run about 80 sheep and 12 beef cattle with calves.
 This is a breeding farm, which means we produce baby animals for the sale rather than fatten them for slaughter.
 We have a small White Galloway stud with extremely pretty cows :)

 We are trying to develop our place and our self-reliance further following some permaculture principles.
 Which mostly means working with nature, not against, and have ultimately nature work for us.
 Observation and understanding of nature are an essential part of this process.
 Anyone with interest and/or knowledge in permaculture design is very welcome.